-Open Parallel Ltd -the organiser of Multicore World, is member of professional bodies such as ACM (Association for Computing Machinery), NZRise (New Zealand Rise), ITP (IT Professionals New Zealand), NZOSS (New Zealand Open Source Society), Canterbury Tech and the Otago Chamber of Commerce, and abides by their principles.
+Open Parallel Ltd -the organiser of Multicore World, is member of professional bodies such as ACM (Association for Computing Machinery), NZRise (New Zealand Rise), ITP (IT Professionals New Zealand), NZOSS (New Zealand Open Source Society), Canterbury Tech and Business South, and abides by their principles.
 We are committed to the ideals expressed in ACM’s Policy Against Harassment (acm.org/about-acm/policy-against-harassment) and ask all our speakers, volunteers, attendees and guests to adopt these principles.
 We are a diverse community.
 Sometimes this means we need to work harder to ensure we’re creating an environment of trust and respect where all who come to participate feel comfortable and included.

 We value your participation and appreciate your help in realising this goal.